 Leaky Gut Syndrome

-Leaky gut, or medically termed "intestinal permeability", is a condition in which the tight junctions binding the enterocytes of the small intestine together (controlling what passes through its lining) have been compromised.
+Leaky gut, or what I prefer to refer to as "intestinal permeability", is a condition in which the tight junctions binding the enterocytes of the small intestine together (controlling what passes through its lining) have been compromised.
 This ultimately leads to the passage of food particles, as well as other substances (toxins, viruses, bacteria, etc), into the bloodstream.
-However, this condition is not one taught in traditional medical schools, or even Naturopathic schools, and while is a hot topic in alternative, or "functional" medicine at the moment, methods for diagnosis are lacking.
+However, this condition is not one taught in traditional medical schools or even Naturopathic schools, and while it is a hot topic in the alternative - or functional - medicine field at the moment, methods for diagnosis are lacking.

 • Low gastric acid production

 • Chronic maldigestion